helloyide/real-time-German-traffic-sign-recognition/README.md

-This project is a basic test for real-time german traffic sign recognition with deeplearning techniques.
-Use one camera inside the car, it localizes and classifies the traffic sign in real time.
+This project is a basic real-time german traffic sign recognition application with deeplearning techniques.
+It uses one camera inside the car to localize and classify the traffic sign in real time.

-There are not much open training data for german traffic signs.
-This project uses two small datasets: [GTSDB](http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset) and [GTSRB](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).
+There are not many open training data for german traffic signs.
+Datasets used here are: [GTSDB](http://benchmark.ini.rub.de/?section=gtsdb&subsection=dataset) and [GTSRB](http://benchmark.ini.rub.de/?section=gtsrb&subsection=dataset).

 # Problems